| |

 Slaughter Cattle Negotiated Purchase Summary reports the weekly accumulated

-confidentiality. (the prior week's weighted averages are listed in
+weighted averages are listed in parentheses).
+Due to business being delayed

 The Friday afternoon Daily Direct Slaughter Cattle report lists week-to-date

-not available due to confidentiality.
-According to the Daily Livestock and
+a little later this morning.
+According to the Daily Livestock and Poultry

-than the prior week, but 4,000 less than a year ago.
-Saturday's kill was
+the prior week and 13,000 less than a year ago.
+Saturday's kill was estimated

-DTN MORNING COMMENTS: It will likely be another quiet Monday in cash cattle
+DTN MORNING COMMENTS: It will likely be a rather quiet Monday in cash cattle

-country, with both buyers and sellers busy taking inventory and preparing for
+country, as both buyers and sellers are busy taking inventory and preparing

-significant trade volume will likely be delayed until much later in the week.
+significant trade volume will likely be delayed until later in the week.
+Beef

-Beef cutouts are expected to be higher with light box movement.
+cutouts are expected to be lower with light box movement.

 NOTE: Price and volume information listed on this page is supplied by DTN